sigmedia/sigmedia.github.io/_members/team/justine-reverdy.md

     orcid:
 ---

-Justine Reverdy is a postdoctoral research fellow at Trinity College Dublin, working on RoomReader, a research project in association with UCD, within the ADAPT Centre.
+Justine Reverdy was a postdoctoral research fellow at Trinity College Dublin, working on RoomReader, a research project in association with UCD, within the ADAPT Centre.
 She recently completed her PhD in the domain of Computational Linguistics that focused on the analysis of task-based Interactions, in